Offshore Development Center (ODC)

 • QA (Quality Assurance): Checks the final product’s quality.
 They test it to ensure it meets standards before it’s released.

-2. Offshore Development Center (ODC) Team
+2. Offshore Development Center ODC Team

 This team handles the actual development.
 They follow the client’s guidance.
 Key roles include: